 Next to the bathroom is a good-sized single bedroom.
 This has a single bed, a chair, a small wardrobe with hanging space and five drawers and a bedside table with lamp.
 The window looks out onto Stanger Street, a long row of quintessentially Cumbrian slate terrace houses.
 The double bedroom is spacious and has lots of light coming in, as it has two windows.
 In this room there is a double bed with a bedside table and lamp on each side, a chair and a small wardrobe with hanging space and five drawers.

-The garden and yard outside are enclosed by a 4 foot wall, so is a good space if you have bikes or scooters with you.
+The garden is enclosed by a 4 foot wall, so is a good space if you have bikes or scooters with you.
 The owners have provided a stylish bistro set, consisting of a table and chairs, so you can sit and relax outside on the patio and take in the Lake District air!